iCollin/core_py/README.md

 		 open the ini config of a build in vim
 	 note:
-		 build can be the number shown with list or the name of the build
+		 build can be the number shown with list or the name of the build optional parameters:
+	   <key>    key to read value of from an ini file

 python core.py style
 	 description: